How Do Braces Work?

-The process of getting braces is very interesting, because you get to see just how exactly they work and learn about the parts associated with helping you achieve a perfect smile.
+The process of getting braces is very interesting because you get to see how they work and learn about the hardware associated with helping you achieve a perfect smile.
 You may not have realized all that goes into a set of braces, and because every patient’s treatment is different, their braces are unique as well.

 The various parts of braces include: